murphyqm/pytesimal/README.md

     pip install -e .

 The `-e` flag installs the package in editable mode so that any changes to modules can be carried through.
+Examples can be downloaded from the gallery [here](https://pytesimal.readthedocs.io/en/latest/examples/index.htmlhttps://pytesimal.readthedocs.io/en/latest/examples/index.html).

 Contribute
 ----------